blue-duty/stars/README.md

 ## Visual Basic .NET

-* [IridiumIO/CompactGUI](https://github.com/IridiumIO/CompactGUI) - Transparently compress active games and programs using Windows 10/11 APIs
+* [IridiumIO/CompactGUI](https://github.com/IridiumIO/CompactGUI) - Reduce the space taken up by games and programs on disk by using native Windows APIs

 ## CSS